Honesty is the Best Policy: On the Accuracy of Apple Privacy Labels Compared to Apps' Privacy Policies: Background and Related Work

-\paragraph{Privacy behavior on mobile apps.} Numerous studies have measured the privacy behaviors of mobile applications ~\cite{Andow:2019, Andow:2020, Breaux:2013, Bui:2021, Chen:2019, Slavin:2016, Yu:2016, Zimmeck:2019, Zimmeck:2017,Collins:2022}.
-One of the first approaches to automatically identify problems in privacy policies was PPChecker~\cite{Yu:2016} which combined an NLP analysis of privacy policy text with bytecode analysis.
+\paragraph{\textbf{Privacy behavior of mobile apps.}} Numerous studies have measured the privacy behaviors of mobile applications ~\cite{Andow:2019, Andow:2020, Breaux:2013, Bui:2021, Chen:2019, Slavin:2016, Yu:2016, Zimmeck:2019, Zimmeck:2017,Collins:2022}.
+One of the first approaches to automatically identify problems in privacy policies was PPChecker~\cite{Yu:2016}, which combined an NLP analysis of privacy policy text with bytecode analysis.
 Andow et al.~\cite{Andow:2019} developed PolicyLint to identify contradictions within an individual policy.
-Andow et al.~\cite{Andow:2020} also created PoliCheck which takes into account third-party versus first-party entity access to personal data for an entity sensitive consistency check.
-Bui et al.~\cite{Bui:2021} extended PoliCheck to develop PurPliance that checks if data, entity, and purpose are equivalent to those extracted from the data flows.
-In this paper, we choose Polisis~\cite{Harkous:2018} as the policy analysis tool as it produces output that is similar to that of the privacy labels.
+Andow et al.~\cite{Andow:2020} also created PoliCheck, which considers third-party versus first-party entity access to personal data for an entity-sensitive consistency check.
+Bui et al.~\cite{Bui:2021} extended PoliCheck to develop PurPliance that checks if data, entity, and purpose are equivalent to those extracted from data flows.
+In this paper, we choose Polisis~\cite{Harkous:2018} as the policy analysis tool as it produces output similar to the privacy labels.

-Zimmeck et al.~\cite{Zimmeck:2019} evaluated 1,035,853 Android apps using Mobile App Privacy System (MAPS), a pipeline based on code analysis and supervised machine learning classifiers, to identify potential non-compliance with privacy standards.
-Kollnig et al.~\cite{kollnig-goodbye-2022} analyzed a small number (1,759) of iOS apps using a combination of network traffic monitoring, and they found that 80\% of the apps that claimed to not collect any data in the privacy labels actually contained at least one tracker library.
-We find that this this discrepancy probably exists at scale.
-Xiao et al.~\cite{Xiao:2022} analyzed 5,102 apps by checking the privacy labels against actual data flows, discovering that 67\% of those apps failed to accurately disclose their data collection practices, particularly around the use of User ID, Device ID, and Location data.
-Our results complement this finding, where mentioning of unique identifiers in the privacy policy are not reflected in the data linking labels.
+Zimmeck et al.~\cite{Zimmeck:2019} evaluated 1,035,853 Android apps using the Mobile App Privacy System (MAPS), a pipeline based on code analysis and supervised machine learning classifiers, to identify potential non-compliance with privacy standards.
+Kollnig et al.~\cite{kollnig-goodbye-2022} analyzed 1,759 iOS apps using a combination of code analysis and network traffic monitoring, and they found that 80\% of the apps that claimed not to collect any data in the privacy labels contained at least one tracker library.
+We find that this discrepancy probably exists at scale.

+Xiao et al.~\cite{Xiao:2022} analyzed 5,102 apps ($\sim$ 1\% of our dataset) by checking the privacy labels against actual data flows and focused on two levels of labels, \textit{Purposes} and \textit{Data Types}.
+They discovered that 67\% of those apps failed to accurately disclose their data collection practices, particularly around the use of \textit{User ID}, \textit{Device ID}, and \textit{Location} data.
+Our results complement their findings, where mentioning the collection of unique identifiers in an identifiable manner in the privacy policy is not reflected in the privacy labels.
+Further, our work analyzes apps at a much larger scale and covers \textit{Privacy Types}, \textit{Purposes}, and \textit{Data Categories}.